collective/collective.z3cform.norobots/README.txt

 collective.z3cform.norobots provides a "human" captcha widget based on a list of questions/answers.

-The widget is based on TextLinesWidget (plone.z3cform.textlines).
+The widget is based on z3c.form.TextWidget.

 Requirements
 ------------